TR33SS/forMARVEL/LVL0.md/lvl0.md

 I learned to control the speed of a DC motor using an Arduino and the L298N motor driver.
 Simulating it on Tinkercad and then doing it on hardware showed me that "Speed thrills but kills"—too much speed can lead to disaster, even for a motor!

+I learned how to control a DC motor's speed using the L298N motor driver and Arduino UNO.
+By using Pulse Width Modulation (PWM) and varying the potentiometer, I was able to adjust the motor's speed by changing the resistance in the potentiometer.

 ![](https://github.com/TR33SS/forMARVEL/blob/srcfrl0/forMARVEL/SPEED/20241203_180119.jpg?raw=true)